SiliconLabsSoftware/docs-matter/sld297-matter-wifi-dic/index.md

 ### Hardware Requirements

-For the hardware required for the DIC feature to run on Silicon Labs Platform, refer to [Matter Hardware Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/hardware-requirements).
+For the hardware required for the DIC feature to run on the Silicon Labs Platform, refer to [Matter Hardware Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/hardware-requirements).

 ### Software Requirements